 Again, sizing charts have rarely stayed the same even from one year to the next.
 Further, sizing between design houses is also often very different.
 That remains true today.
 So the moral of the story is to ignore the size on the label and know your own measurements.
 Here are guidelines for taking the basics:

 In any vintage listing, you should be able to learn the measurements of the garment—bust, waist, and hips.
 Other measurements may also be included, such as skirt length (waist to hem) and sleeve length for the coats.
 My recommendation is to find garments that will fit you in what you know to be your most difficult to fit area.
 For many, it’s the bust.
 My own guide is the usually the waist measurement.

 You should never buy any clothes—new or vintage—that are too small for you.
 They are frequently bought as “incentive” to lose weight, when what they really become is a morale killer and a beautiful dress that just sits in your closet.
 Better to buy a dress that’s one or even two sizes too big.
 You should be going to a tailor anyhow, so it really doesn’t matter.
 Think of it as molding that dress to your body.

 Silhouettes—the shape of a garment—have also changed through the years along with the sizing.
 Part of the reason for this is that there are significant differences between how we wear clothes now and the way our mothers and grandmothers wore them.
 The impact of undergarments alone.
 Dresses from the early 1950s, for instance, expected there to be a girdle between the woman and the fabric.
 They were fitted for those cumbersome foundation garments to be worn every minute of every day.
-It shaped a woman in a very certain way.
+It shaped a woman in a very certain and constrained way.
 Very beautiful.
 Very exaggerated.
 It affected the way we moved.